Christine McGuinness

 Christine McGuinness (née Martin; born 20 March 1988) is an English model, television personality and former beauty queen.
 She appeared on the ITVBe reality series The Real Housewives of Cheshire between 2018 and 2020 and has appeared on other television series such as The Real Full Monty and The Games.
-In 2021, she took part in a BBC documentary alongside her husband Paddy to raise awareness about autism.
+In 2021, she took part in a BBC documentary alongside her then-husband Paddy to raise awareness about autism.